Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Restart your hot water tank.

 This is an easy DIY project.
 Your biggest challenge will be mounting the bracket and tank.
 There never seems to be enough room to make it easy.
-If you have, or were smart enough to install a pressure gage was well, check the pressure to ensure it matches what you put in the expansion tank.
+If you have, or were smart enough to install a pressure gauge as well, check the pressure to ensure it matches what you put in the expansion tank.

 Expansion tanks never get the love they deserve.
 That fluctuating pressure in your water lines will work to loosen fittings and eventually, you will have a leak.
 You don't want to have to replace a wall or ceiling, and an expansion tank can help prevent that.
 If you don't have one, now you know what you can do next weekend.